botre/anki-decks/src/git.md

 ## Tag

-A tag is ref that point to a specific commit in the git commit history.
+A ref that point to a specific commit in the git commit history.

 ## Undoes local changes to the state of a repository